 Will a life insurance company write to my GP?

 It is possible that an insurer will write to your GP but this might not be down to your disclosure of drug use specifically.
 A good example of this is that insurers will automatically write to your GP if you exceed a certain level of insurance based on your age.
 They may also need to write to your GP because you've told them about a health condition and they want to investigate this further before the insurance is offered to you.
-Of course, if you tell the insurance company about your drug use, this might prompt them to write to your GP for more information around this but it's more likely that they will send you a questionnaire that asks you some more detailed information.
+Of course, if you tell the insurance company about your drug use, this might prompt them to write to your GP for more information about this but it's more likely that they will send you a questionnaire that asks you for some more detailed information.

 Once you tell the insurance company about drug use, you will usually receive a more detailed questionnaire to better understand your personal experience.
 These extra questions are sometimes integrated into online application forms so that when you answer 'yes' to a drug question, it creates a series of extra questions for you to answer.
 The questionnaire will ask about the specific drugs that you have either used or tried and whether these have caused any health concerns.